JoE11-y/Cal-engine-Project/README.md

 # Cal-engine-Project
-A project using Java's calculation system.
+A project using Java's calculation system